How are corporations taxed in Barbados?

 BBD 1 million to BBD 20 million 3%

 BBD 20 million to BBD 30 million 2.5%

 Captive insurance companies that only insure intra-group risk enjoy a zero-tax rate.
 All other insurance companies are subject to tax at the rate of 2%.

 Dividends paid to non-resident persons are subject to 5% withholding tax, but there is no withholding tax if the dividends are derived from income earned from sources outside Barbados.
 Dividends paid to resident individuals are subject to 15% withholding tax and dividends paid to a resident company are not taxable.

 Barbados no longer levies withholding tax on interest, management fees and royalties paid to non-residents.
 However, thin capitalization rules limit the deductibility of interest on related party loans where the debt to equity ratio exceeds 1.5:1.

-IBCs are not subject to withholding tax on dividends, interest and other payments made to non-residents of Barbados or to another IBC.
-In addition, IBCs are not subject to capital gains tax and are exempt from ad valorem stamp duty (except in respect of real estate situate in Barbados), exchange control, taxes on the transfer of any securities or assets of the IBC, other than real estate situate in Barbados and taxes and duties on plant, machinery, raw materials, goods and other articles imported into Barbados for use in the IBC’s business.
-The benefits and exemptions available to IBCs can be guaranteed for a period of 15 years.
+Companies that earn their income from sources outside of Barbados may apply for a foreign currency permit (FCP).
+Companies holding a FCP are exempt from ad valorem stamp duty (except in respect of real estate situate in Barbados), exchange control, taxes on the transfer of any securities or assets (other than real estate situate in Barbados) and taxes and duties on plant, machinery, raw materials, goods and other articles imported into Barbados for use in their business.

 What are the most common types of IBC Structures formed in Barbados?